Disputing a Speeding Infringement

 - Costs for having a solicitor represent you at the hearing; and

-- Costs associated with sny expert evidence or reports (which can be thousands of dollars).
+- Costs associated with any expert evidence or reports (which can be thousands of dollars).

-In addition challenging a speeding infringement can take several months and require you to take time off work in order to attend court.
+In addition, challenging a speeding infringement can take several months and require you to take time off work to attend court.

 In most cases, people find that the costs of challenging a speeding infringement far outweigh the cost of the ticket.
 It is important to weigh up these potential costs when deciding whether it is worthwhile to challenge a speeding infringement.

 I am concerned that if I do pay this fine, I will lose my license.
 Can I get a work license?